-Restless legs syndrome is an unusual condition that can make it hard for you to sleep.
+Restless legs syndrome is a common condition that can make it hard for you to sleep.
 It is a condition of the nervous system where you have an urge to move your legs to relieve unpleasant sensations.
 There is plenty you can do that may help.

 What causes restless legs syndrome?

 - can be a side effect of some drugs, such as antipsychotics and antidepressants.
 Also, diet can cause restless legs syndrome, with lack of iron associated with the condition.

 Signs and symptoms of restless legs syndrome